-In medical literature, it’s well established that vitamin D deficiency is a major cause for the weak bones – osteopenia/osteoporosis.
-A number of studies have clearly shown that people with osteoporosis are often low in vitamin D. In one such study (1), researchers looked at the bone mineral density (BMD), calcium intake and vitamin D level of 4958 women and 5003 men living in the USA.
-They found that there was a direct correlation between vitamin D level and bone mineral density (BMD): the lower the vitamin D level, the lower the bone mineral density and the higher the vitamin D level, the higher the bone mineral density.
+In medical literature, it’s well established that vitamin D deficiency is a major cause for weak bones – osteopenia/osteoporosis.
+A number of studies have clearly shown that people with osteoporosis are often low in Vitamin D. In one such study (1), researchers looked at the bone mineral density (BMD), calcium intake and Vitamin D level of 4958 women and 5003 men living in the USA.
+They found that there was a direct correlation between Vitamin D level and bone mineral density (BMD): the lower the Vitamin D level, the lower the bone mineral density and the higher the Vitamin D level, the higher the bone mineral density.

 Bone mineral density (BMD) is a measure of the strength of your bones.
 If you have low BMD, you are at high risk of breaking your bones.